-According to the basic rule 2 of "Single IP", administrator accesses the slaves from Internet and master's Switch IP should differ from its Agent IP.
+According to the basic rule 2 of "Single IP", if administrator would like to access the slaves from Internet and master's Switch IP should differ from its Agent IP.

 In this case, change Agent IP to 192.168.223.91 to meet the rule, even thought Switch IP and Agent IP are still within the same IP domain.